Parent's Bill of Rights

 In the course of complying with its obligations under the law and providing educational services, Brentwood Union Free School District has entered into agreements with certain third-party contractors.
 Pursuant to such agreements, third-party contractors may have access to "student data" and/or "teacher or principal data."
 Each contract the Agency enters into with a third party contractor where the third party contractor receives student data or teacher or principal data will include information addressing the following:

-1. The exclusive purposes for which the student data or teacher or principal data will be used;
+- The exclusive purposes for which the student data or teacher or principal data will be used;

 Third-Party Contractors are required to:

-a. without the prior written consent of the parent or eligible student; or
+- Not disclose personally identifiable information to any other party without the prior written consent of the parent or eligible student; or

-5. Maintain reasonable administrative, technical and physical safeguards to protect the security, confidentiality and integrity of personally identifiable student information in its custody;
+- Maintain reasonable administrative, technical and physical safeguards to protect the security, confidentiality and integrity of personally identifiable student information in its custody;

-6. Use encryption technology to protect data while in motion or in its custody from unauthorized disclosure as specified in Education Law § 2-d;
+- Use encryption technology to protect data while in motion or in its custody from unauthorized disclosure as specified in Education Law § 2-d;

-7. Notify Brentwood Union Free School District of any breach of security resulting in an unauthorized release of student data or teacher or principal data, in the most expedient way possible and without unreasonable delay;
+- Notify Brentwood Union Free School District of any breach of security resulting in an unauthorized release of student data or teacher or principal data, in the most expedient way possible and without unreasonable delay;

 - how all state, federal and local data security and privacy contract requirements will be implemented over the life of the contract;

-9. Provide a signed copy of this Bill of Rights to Brentwood Union Free School District thereby acknowledging that they are aware of and agree to abide by this Bill of Rights.
+- Provide a signed copy of this Bill of Rights to Brentwood Union Free School District thereby acknowledging that they are aware of and agree to abide by this Bill of Rights.

 This Bill of Rights is subject to change based on regulations of the Commissioner of Education and the New York State Education Department’s Chief Privacy Officer, as well as emerging guidance documents.